 Long ago, written language was sacred.
 Writing was reserved for only the most important texts and ideas, like the Bible or the Magna Carta.
 Because making books and texts was so arduous and time-consuming, making a typo was a pretty huge deal, and you’d want to double-check punctuation before you finalized your script.
 This aversion to mistakes has stayed with us in various forms.

 Now, anyone can write anything and send it out to everyone with internet access.
 Everyone writes so much that it’s not worth the time to proofread every text and tweet, and typos are just a part of life.
 Sure, it’s not hard to find examples online of people being shouted at for using “your” instead of “you’re,” but it’s not as common as it used to be.

 What’s even more interesting is that people have started misspelling words and playing with grammar on purpose.
-In a time where dogs are “doges” and people often leave the g off “-ing” verbs, intentional typos are a new form of communication.
+In an age of memes where dogs are “doges” and people often leave the g off “-ing” verbs, intentional typos are a new form of communication.
 Fortunately, there’s a name for this phenomenon: cacography.

 What The Frack Is Cacography?

 There is a very good chance you’ve never heard the word “cacography” before, and that’s because it’s not used very often.
 It comes to English from two Greek words: kakos meaning “bad,” and graphe meaning “writing.”
 So yeah, it just kinda means “bad writing.”
 More specifically, it’s people spelling things badly for the purpose of comedy.

 Cacography is not a new phenomenon.
 The 19th-century American humorist Josh Billings became famous for writing essays with titles like “Female Eddikashun” and “A Lekture Tew Yung Men Only.”
 Not the most subtle of jokes, really.